-Boracay is famous for its beautiful sunsets, and the best way to take Instagrammable photos is to ride a paraw sailboat at sunset.
+Boracay is famous for its beautiful sunsets, and the best way to see it is to ride a paraw sailboat.
 If you want a budget-friendly paraw sailing experience, schedule your island hopping in the morning.
-You can explore the different islands of Boracay and witness the beautiful sunset on your way back to White Beach!
+You can explore the different islands of Boracay and witness the beautiful sunset on a paraw sailing boat tour on your way back to White Beach!

-No trip to Boracay is ever complete without experiencing its hip nightlife and parties.
-According to the new regulations, drinking and partying by the beach is no longer allowed.
+No trip to Boracay is complete without experiencing its hip nightlife and parties.
+According to the new regulations, drinking and partying by the beach are no longer allowed.
 You can do it inside the establishments, though.
 But you can still join a pub crawl to drink in all the famous bars in Boracay.
-Surely, you’ll meet new people and make new friends throughout the night!

 There’s another thing you need here: an adventurous spirit!
 While walking along the beach, you’ll see various water sports available for you to experience.
-You can try out banana boat riding, jet skiing, parasailing, paddleboarding, or helmet diving among many others.
+You can try banana boat riding, jet skiing, parasailing, paddleboarding, or helmet diving in Boracay!

 One of the best things about Boracay is that there are a lot of restaurants serving different cuisines for every budget.
-If you want a quick bite to eat, head on over to one of the fast-food joints at D’Mall.
-If you want a luxurious meal, try one of the infamous restaurants by the beachfront.
+If you want a quick bite to eat, head to one of the fast food joints at D’Mall.
+If you want a luxurious meal, try one of the famous restaurants by the beach.
 If you’re craving fresh seafood, then go to D’Talipapa.

 To help you plan out your meals for any time of the day, here’s a list of the restaurants you can include in your itinerary.
 It is categorized by the three meals of the day: breakfast, lunch, and dinner.
 Take note that the ones included here are the most frequented by the locals, so you might have to call in for a reservation first.